This post contains affiliate links. If you buy through these links, I may earn a small commission.

 This makes it so easy to haul out and buck up.
 We found lots!

-We came home with our truck loaded with dry wood, ready for splitting and stacking.
+At the end of the day, we came home with our truck loaded with dry wood, ready for splitting and stacking.
 We use an electric wood splitter; we bought it a year after we moved here and it is still on my list as one of the best investments we ever made!

 Remember, if you are in the market for a woodstove, be sure to buy one that has a flat top!
 There’s an important reason for that!